elaine-ish/cook-county-housing-prices/README.md

 ## Dataset

 The dataset contains residential property records from Cook County, including property characteristics, location information, and sale prices.
+The original dataset was provided as part of UC Berkeley Data 100 coursework and is not included in this repository.
+The notebook demonstrates the complete data cleaning, feature engineering, and modeling workflow.

 ## Methodology